savq/melange-nvim/README.md

 ```

 Additionally, [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter),
-can be used to install language specific grammars.
+can be used to install tree-sitter grammars.

 ## Usage